-To fix this, lets start with your index finger.
+To fix this, let’s start with your index finger.
 Where is it placed on the trigger?
-Are you using just the tip of your finger, or are you putting your entire finger through the space causing the trigger to fall in one of your joints.
-Ideally you will use the tip of your finger to perform this motion, as in reality you should attempt to press the trigger rather than pull it.
+Are you using just the tip of your finger, or are you putting your entire finger through the space causing the trigger to fall in one of your joints?
+Ideally, you will use the tip of your finger to perform this motion, as in reality, you should attempt to press the trigger rather than pull it.
 Keep this principle in your mind the next time you head to the firing range and attempt to make this part of your normal firing motion.

 To comply with restrictions and avoid legal problems, many handguns come set up with trigger pulls that require you to use a bit of force when firing.
-We offer a large selection of aftermarket products here at DCF Guns, and you can actually replace your trigger with a customisable replacement that will require less force to push.
+We offer a large selection of aftermarket products here at DCF Guns, and you can actually replace your trigger with a customizable replacement that will require less force to push.

 Hit the Firing Range Today